An elderly woman is having a conversation with a compassionate caregiver

 How to determine eligibility for home health care services

-Determining eligibility for home health care services in Ohio can seem like navigating a complex maze.
+Determining eligibility for home health care services in Ohio can seem like finding your way through a complex maze.
 I’ve walked many through this process, simplifying what initially appears overwhelming.
-Let me guide you through the steps to determine if you or your loved ones qualify for home healthcare services, focusing on non-medical support for the elderly and disabled.

 Coverage and Benefits of Medicaid Home Health Services